TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning

 \subsubsection{Temporal Behavior as Sequence Control}

 Together, \texttt{<time>}, \texttt{<think>}, and ticks turn dialogue into a temporally anchored behavioral sequence.
-The model learns when to think, when to speak, and how much reasoning to expose using temporal and non-temporal cues. \autoref{fig:time_convo} shows a representative thread with a silent gap and a follow-up that acknowledges elapsed time with adjusted tone and brevity.
+Rather than learning only \emph{what} to answer, the model learns \emph{when} to reason and \emph{how much} explicit reasoning to deploy. \autoref{fig:time_convo} shows a representative thread in which elapsed time changes the latent interaction state and the model adapts accordingly.
 Further examples are included in \autoref{sec:samples}.